DavidCain/mitoc-trips/README.md

 ## Deploying locally
 This project is designed to be rapidly deployed on a local system for testing.
 I switched local development to run on MySQL, but the project will happily operate on SQLite or other SQL servers.
+If you choose MySQL, just be sure to start up a database named `ws_dev`, and put credentials in `~/.my.cnf`.

-Django's console-based email backend removes the need for an SMTP server.
+The default settings (`conf/local_settings.py`) contain everything you need to get up and running on your own machine.
+For instance, using Django's console-based email backend removes the need for an SMTP server.
+To install all dependencies and start the server:

     virtualenv venv
     source venv/bin/activate
     pip install -r requirements.txt
     ./manage.py migrate
-    ./manage.py runserver
+    WS_DJANGO_LOCAL=1 ./manage.py runserver

-The default settings (`conf/local_settings.py`) contain everything you need to get up and running on your own machine.
-Just change the settings module (from `production_settings`) in `settings.py` , and run the following to get up and running.
 After completing these steps, you should have a server running at [http://localhost:8000](http://localhost:8000).